nl2992/fourier-option-pricer/README.md

 # fourier-option-pricer

+A compact Fourier-pricing library for European options under characteristic-function models.

-If your model has a characteristic function, you usually do not want to price or calibrate a European implied-vol surface by simulating huge Monte Carlo path sets.
-This repo implements three Fourier-based European pricers — Carr–Madan FFT, FRFT, and COS — behind a single `CharFunc` protocol.
-It wires those pricers to Heston, Variance Gamma, and Kou, and it only treats a method as "working" once it matches published reference values.
-Monte Carlo remains in the repo, but as a baseline for timing and error comparisons.
+This repository implements three Fourier-based pricers — Carr–Madan FFT, FRFT, and COS — behind a common characteristic-function interface, with model support for Heston, Variance Gamma, and Kou.
+Monte Carlo is included as a baseline for comparison, but the focus of the project is deterministic pricing methods suited to surface generation, validation, and calibration workflows.

+The guiding principle is simple: a method is only treated as implemented once it reproduces published reference values within an explicit numerical tolerance.

 ---

-## What is in scope

-This project builds a small pricing stack with four parts.
+## Overview

+The project is organized around four components:

 - **Models**
   - Heston